elogvse.org

 Course snapshot

-This module helps learners understand the main types of electoral systems, their strengths and weaknesses, and the wider political consequences they produce.
+This module helps learners understand the main types of electoral systems, their strengths and weaknesses, and the wider political consequences they produce for representation, inclusion, governance and accountability.

 • Level: Introductory

-• Suitable for: Students, observers, policymakers, civic learners
+• Suitable for: Students, observers, policymakers, researchers and electoral governance partners

 Introduction to Electoral Systems